gitana/cloudcms-csharp-driver/README.md

 ## Support

-For information or questions about the Java Driver, please contact Cloud CMS at [support@cloudcms.com](mailto:support@cloudcms.com).
+For information or questions about the C# Driver, please contact Cloud CMS at [support@cloudcms.com](mailto:support@cloudcms.com).